pimcore/customer-data-framework/doc/11_CustomerSegments.md

 the CMF.
 Take a look at the [`SegmentManagerInterface`](https://github.com/pimcore/customer-data-framework/blob/master/src/SegmentManager/SegmentManagerInterface.php) for additional inline PHP docs for each implemented method.

-Se SegmentManager is registered as `CustomerManagementFrameworkBundle\SegmentManager\SegmentManagerInterface` on the container.
+The SegmentManager is registered as `CustomerManagementFrameworkBundle\SegmentManager\SegmentManagerInterface` on the container.
 An integral part of the SegmentManager are SegmentBuilders which do the actual work of calculating segments for a customer.

 ### SegmentBuilders